-RM-1.1.10 Where a licensee maintains a separate risk management function, this function must be independent of risk-taking units and must report to the Board and senior management on all material risks to the licensee.
-It must also document the process by which it identifies and monitors material risks, and how it reports to the Board and senior management on these risks.

-- RM-1.1.11 An investment firm licensee must have a separate risk management function commensurate with the nature, scale and complexity of its business. - RM-1.1.12 The CBB will only consider a licensee not having a separate function, where its trading activities are limited in scale and complexity, and appropriate mitigating controls are in place.
+- RM-1.1.11 Where a licensee maintains a separate risk management function, this function must be independent of risk-taking units.
+The duties of the risk management function include but are not limited to: - (a) Identifying, measuring, monitoring, and controlling the major sources of risks associated with the operations of the investment firm licensee on an ongoing basis; - (b) Reporting to the Board and senior management on all material risks to the licensee; and - (c) Documenting the processes and systems by which it identifies and monitors material risks, and how it reports to the Board and senior management these risks. - RM-1.1.12 The CBB will only consider a licensee not having a separate function, where its trading activities are limited in scale and complexity, and appropriate mitigating controls are in place.